With a push of a button, FEMA's 'Presidential Alert' to be tested Wednesday

 "There are plans for the FCC to extend the character count to 360 in May 2019," Hall said.
 "But as of now, you can't say a whole lot with 90 characters."

-In the rare instance of a "Presidential Alert," the message will state the type of emergency and advisory directotions to follow.
+In the rare instance of a "Presidential Alert," the message will state the type of emergency and advisory directions to follow.

 "If the 'Presidential Alert' is used correctly, it will be very effective in helping save lives," Hall said.